-Analysis | Here’s what Democrats and Republicans could pass in a filibuster-free Senate
+Analysis | A filibuster-free Senate?
+Here’s what Democrats and Republicans could pass.

 - Defunding sanctuary cities: This received 53 votes in 2016.

-- Expanding gun rights: McConnell has teased that he could make concealed carry permits valid across state lines.
+- Expanding gun rights: McConnell has teased that he could make concealed-carry permits valid across state lines.
 Such a bill has wide support in the Senate GOP, though it’s not clear how universal it is.

 - Dodd-Frank: The GOP-controlled Congress scaled this recession-era law back for smaller banks in 2018, but it was unable to go further, as many top Republicans have called for.
 It’s not at all clear Republicans could repeal the law entirely or come close, but they could certainly chip away more than the 2018 effort did.